Who isn’t subscribed to something these days?

 You then get stuck on another subscription that you don’t need.

-Being that I am always looking for the most frugal way out of financial problems, I did some research to figure out how I can get around spending for storage.
+Since I am always looking for the most frugal way out of financial problems, I researched how I can get around spending for storage.

 With just a little effort, I found the solution.